-Step 1: : Create a bootable DVD disk or USB flash drive with an Ubuntu server image.
+Step 1: Create a bootable DVD disk or USB flash drive with an EVE ISO image.
 Boot your server from ISO.
-Chose Install EVE-NG Community Server and confirm with Enter.
+Chose Install EVE CE and confirm with Enter.

 Step 2: Select English language.
 Confirm with Enter.

 Step 3: Make sure if English US keyboard is selected and confirm with Enter.